Par-For-Loops/dogagatchi/README.md

 This runs webpack in watch mode.

-### Start express server
+### Start express server and socket.io server

 > npm run start
+> npm run socket

 # Environment Variables

 Environment variables are loaded from the .env file through the config.js file using the dotenv package.

-Only three environment variables require assigning to serve/deploy Dogagatchi+:
+Only seven environment variables require assigning to serve/deploy Dogagatchi+:
 1. MongoDB Atlas database connection string (see above and below)
 2. Google Passport Client ID
 3. Google Passport Client Secret

+5. 'true' or 'false' for deployed status (for correct CORS options with socket)
+6. Deployed Instance URL with the port number

-Checkout config.js in the server folder to see the three in action, and define them for your version in the .env file (which is not tracked by git and will therefore not show up when you pull the repo down).
+Checkout config.js in the server folder to see the first three in action, and define them for your version in the .env file (which is not tracked by git and will therefore not show up when you pull the repo down).

 Your .env file should look like this:

 ATLAS_URI=<<someConnectionString>>
 GOOGLE_CLIENT_ID=<<someClientId>>
 GOOGLE_CLIENT_SECRET=<<someClientSecret>>
+IS_DEPLOYED=<<true-or-false>>
+DEPLOYED_URL=<<DeployedInstanceURLWithPortNumber>>

 Checkout this link to learn about configuring Passport for Google Authentication: https://developers.google.com/identity/protocols/oauth2.
 You'll need to set up a project in Google Cloud Platform and configure the Client ID and Secret in the API's & Services section.

+Additionally, to eliminate the need to sift through client-side files to make changes between local development and deployment, a clientId.js file was added in client/components/assets.
+An example has been added to the git history for your help.
+Create a 'clientId.js' file in this folder and assign these variables.
+Note: the deployed URL requires the port the socket is listening on, which in the current set-up is 4001.

 # Database